 pip install --upgrade sentry-sdk

-Configure Sentry as early as possible in your app.
+Configuration should happen as early as possible in your application's lifecycle.

 Initialize the Python SDK with the Django integration in your